-The train chugged into the ink black horizon dotted with grey tufts of the melting dusk.
-She sat by the window on the side berth of a sleeper coach, her hair blowing wildly along the horizontal bars on the window with her face turned outwards serenely gazing at some place faraway in the dark.
+The train chugged into the ink-black horizon dotted with grey tufts of the melting dusk.
+She sat by the window on the side berth of a sleeper coach, her hair blowing wildly along the horizontal bars on the window with her face turned outwards serenely gazing at some place far away in the dark.
 Her lithe frame was softly draped.
 The end of her saree flew free with her reckless hair strands creating mayhem outside the window.
-As though it was a waving flag signalling the onset of a race.
+As though it was a waving flag signaling the onset of a race.

 The train halted at several stations in the course of the night.
 Seeing the young lady still up at such a late hour a lot many passengers who did not have confirmed bookings came inquiring if the berth was free.
 They were trying their luck just in case she was like one of them without a confirmed ticket and had temporarily taken over the berth.
 Who knows, she would probably be able to give them some space to squeeze in for the night?
 She shook her head wordlessly with a blank expression as each of them moved away disappointed.

 The ticket collector moved about in a matter-of-factly manner mechanically switching on the lights of each cubicle as he demanded to inspect the tickets of the groggy passengers who were rudely awakened after the gentle rocking of the coach that had put them to sleep.
 When he got to her berth, she greeted him quietly with a cold steely stare unfazed by the sudden glare of light blinding her eyes.
 She handed him a crumpled ticket that she seemed to have held to in her tight balled up fist for a long time.
 He struggled with the ill-treated piece of paper trying to read the details of the ticket as she smoothly glided past him, heading down the aisle appearing to go towards the loo.